cdsittampalam/documentation/docs/Partner API.md

 The signature is in the base64 url safe encoding format (RFC 4648).

-When you intend to go live, please get in touch with Qredo (support@qredo.com) who can assist you in adding the private key to the Qredo service.
+When you intend to go live, please get in touch with Qredo (support@qredo.com) who can assist you in adding the public key to the Qredo service.